 The respective agents will have their own tools and skills to bring to the table when proposing their marketing plan of your property.

 If you only interview one agent, you would be not exposed to any of that.

-In other words, the remaining 80-90% of agents will do whatever it takes to gain those relatively few remaining listings; even if it means exaggerating a bit when it comes to the listing price.
+In other words, the remaining 80-90% of agents will do whatever it takes to gain those relatively few remaining listings; even if it means exaggerating ‘a bit’ when it comes to the listing price.

-To explain it slightly differently: say you’re only interviewing one real estate agent to list your property, you should then know that there’s an 80-90% chance you’ll get one of the latter ones.
-In order to get your listing mandate, these agents will tell you whatever you want to hear in order to get your business.
+Say you’re only interviewing one real estate agent to list your property, you should then know that there’s an 80-90% probability that you will get one of the latter ones!

 Is that the type of risk you want to run by interviewing just one real estate agent?

-A lot of times, it seems that people spend more time reading the latest reviews before buying that newest UHD TV, than looking into the real estate agent’s history, before hiring him!
+A lot of times, it seems that people spend way more time reading up on the latest reviews before buying that newest UHD TV than actually researching the real estate agent’s history, before hiring him!

 When choosing a real estate agent, besides looking at his listings, have you ever Googled his details, and tried finding him on Facebook, LinkedIn, or Twitter?